FactionCube/bap_samples_and_notes/Examples/Primus/taints/primus_taint.md

 A taint example from gitter:
 You can find these notes here:  https://gitter.im/BinaryAnalysisPlatform/bap.

-All of the text below is directly from Ivan's conversation on Gitter.
+The below text is extracted directly from Ivan's conversation on Gitter.

 Ivan Gotovchits
 @ivg